pedrominicz/tt/README.md

 ### Twelf's Syntax

-The following was taken from the [wiki][7].
-I believe `b` and `c` are supposed to be constants.
+The following was taken from the [wiki][8].
+I believe `b` and `c` are constants.
 Note that I copied it in verbatim, the lambda syntax would have to be changed to `[x : A] M` for the grammar above to support it.

     K ::= type | {x : A} K
     A ::= b | A M | {x : A} A'